-Definition: A cost sheet is a statement which represents the various costs incurred at different stages of business operations, in a tabular format, to determine the total cost or expenditure made by the organization and the cost which is incurred on each unit of a product or service in a particular period.
+Definition: A cost sheet is a statement which represents the various costs incurred at different stages of business operations, in a tabular format.
+It determines the total cost or expenditure made by the organization, along with the cost incurred on each unit of a product or service in a particular period.

 The cost sheet of a business organization provides an insight into its performance and efficiency.
 It helps in competitive analysis and improvement of the business operations through cost reduction.